From fairy trees to magpie salutes, here are ten Irish traditions the rest of the world might find weird.

 To this day, Irish people of all ages mark the celebration by crafting an intricate cross, traditionally made out of rushes.

-This cross is then hung above doors to guard homes from evil and its a staple Irish tradition the rest of the world might find weird.
+The Brigid’s cross is then hung above doors to guard homes from evil and its a staple Irish tradition the rest of the world might find weird.

 8. Thanking the bus driver – manners in Ireland